A blueprint for disability and neuro-inclusion

 For our customers, we want to be the trusted market leader in accessible and inclusive products, services, and experiences.

-We are also working in partnership with Signly to roll out British Sign Language translations across of all our web pages.
+We are also working in partnership with Signly to roll out British Sign Language translations across all of our web pages.
 Customers can also request for a page to be prioritised as part of this programme.
 We’re also expanding our support for building digital literacy, with remote training sessions, that will enable customers who are unable, or find leaving home challenging, to still be able to upskill and utilise our accessible digital solutions.

 In 2024, we were the first UK business to achieve the Money and Mental Health Policy Institute ‘Advanced rating’.
 This reflects our work to ensure our products and services are accessible for customers with mental health conditions.
 And we provide bespoke accessible formats tailored to suit the individual needs of a customer.
 Our Digital Helpline is accessible and provides BSL translation and speech to text services for customers who are d/Deaf.

-Working with Royal National Institute of Blind People (RNIB), we’ve been able to provide a broad range of accessible format provisions.
+Working with the Royal National Institute of Blind People (RNIB), we’ve been able to provide a broad range of accessible format provisions.
 We now also work with Citizen’s Advice to directly refer customers to additional advice services.

-On top of this we work with not-for-profit organisation, Digital Accessibility Centre (DAC), to check our websites and apps are accessible for all our customers.
+Additionally, we work with not-for-profit organisation, Digital Accessibility Centre (DAC), to check our websites and apps are accessible for all our customers.
 As a result of this work, we recently incorporated ‘Recite Me’ to our corporate website – an online accessibility tool that allows users with disabilities and neurodivergent conditions to customise our content in a way that works for them, including providing a screen reader, styling and customisation and reading aids.

 As part of our suite of Inclusive Design & Delivery tools, we have created an ‘Inclusive Design Panel’, made up of people with lived experience of a variety of vulnerable circumstances (our ‘lived experts’), alongside experts from charities and support organisations.
-The panel review, test, critique and provide ideas on different products on a quarterly basis.
+The panel review, test, critique and provide ideas on different products on a monthly basis.

 Whilst we are proud of our work to date, we continue to challenge ourselves and strive for excellence to ensure that disability and neuro-inclusion is core to our ways of working.